wri/carbon-budget/readme.md

 (approximately 30 x 30 m at the equator) in 10 x 10 degree rasters (to make outputs a manageable size), and 0.04 x 0.04 degrees (approximately 4 x 4 km at the equator) as global rasters.

-Model runs also automatically generate a txt log that is saved to s3.
+Model runs also automatically generate a txt log.
 This log includes nearly everything that is output in the console.
 This log is useful for documenting model runs and checking for mistakes/errors in retrospect, although it does not capture errors that terminate the model.
 For example, users can examine it to see if the correct input tiles were downloaded or if the intended tiles were used during the model run.

+Output rasters and model logs are uploaded to s3 unless the `--no-upload` flag (`-nu`) is activated as a command line argument.
+When this is activated for any model stage, neither raster outputs nor logs are uploaded to s3.
+This is good for local test runs or versions of the model that are independent of s3 (that is, inputs are stored locally and no on s3, and the user does not have a connection to s3 storage or s3 credentials).

 #### 30-m outputs